alvg/alvg.github.io/pages/calendars.md

 **Note:** There would be a delay (usually no more than a day) for your calendar getting updated.
 The delay varies between Calender clients (expect a 12h to 24h delay).

-The iCalendar is a Common standard and should work with any Calendar client.
+The `icalendar` is a Common standard and should work with any Calendar client.

-**How To Subscribe:**
+**How to subscribe:**
   Click on the iCalendar link.
 (May need to click/tap and hold for 2-3 seconds in some cases).
   If it is recognised by your device, your browser should open up your Calendar application showing the calendar subscription option.